Tyrn/wei/the-insider-en.typ

      Strangely, the crowd stopped for a moment.

-     Bemish turned to  the crowd spreading  his  palms  -  a local  greeting gesture.
+     Bemish turned to  the crowd spreading  his  palms---a local  greeting gesture.

      "What are you  blaming me for?" he asked.
 "Not  all the Earthmen,  just